eubinecto/idiomify_deprecated/journal.md

 > Do I need to have the bert tokenizer within Idiomifier class?

-No, I don't think so, at least for now.
+No, I don't think so, as you need that only for preprocessing the training data.

-The plan is...
-you use the tokenizer outside.
+tensorboard - Could I also use this to measure the moment for early stopping?